FrolovVyacheslav/docs/manually_didcomm_deployment/mediator.md

 Mediator contain required variables such as MEMCACHED, DATABASE_HOST, MSG_DELIVERY_SERVICES (Redis host) e.t.c.
 For more info see: https://github.com/Sirius-social/didcomm/blob/k8s-deploy-docs/docs/AdminGuide.md

-# Create PostreSQL database, user and password for mediator
+# Create PostgreSQL database, user and password for mediator
-Connect to exist PostreSQL and run:
+Connect to exist PostgreSQL and run:\
-`createuser --interactive didcomm_user -W`
+`createuser --interactive didcomm_user -W`\
-Set role attributes and password.
+Set role attributes and password.\
-`createdb didcomm_db -O didcomm_user`
+`createdb didcomm_db -O didcomm_user`\
-Or see Ansible PostgreSQL-master role that which will create everything you need on this step.
+Or see Ansible PostgreSQL-master role that which will create everything you need on this step.\
 To check the changes run `\l+` in psql cli to list all users and databases.

 ## Create Memcached instance: